165th (Liverpool) Brigade: Between the wars

 The brigade was disbanded after the war in 1919 when the Territorial Force was disbanded.
 It was later renamed in 1920 as the Territorial Army.
 The brigade came into existence again as the 165th (Liverpool) Infantry Brigade, again assigned to the 55th (West Lancashire Division) and again had the same four battalions of the King's Regiment (Liverpool).
 However, under the Geddes Axe, the 8th (Irish) Battalion was disbanded on 31 March 1922 and were replaced in the brigade by the 10th (Scottish) Battalion, previously from the 166th (South Lancashire) Infantry Brigade.

 The composition of the brigade remained unchanged throughout most of the inter-war years.
 In the late 1930s, however, many infantry battalions of the Territorial Army were converted to new roles, mainly anti-aircraft or searchlight units.
 The 6th (Rifle) Battalion was transferred to the Royal Engineers and converted to 38th (The King's) Anti-Aircraft Battalion, Royal Engineers, assigned to the 33rd (Western) Anti-Aircraft Group, 2nd Anti-Aircraft Division, serving alongside other units converted from infantry battalions.
-They replaced in the brigade by the 4th/5th Battalion, Cheshire Regiment.
+They were replaced in the brigade by the 4th/5th Battalion, Cheshire Regiment.
 In 1938, the 10th (Scottish) Battalion was transferred to the Queen's Own Cameron Highlanders and was re-titled as the Liverpool Scottish but remained with the brigade.
 In the same year, when all infantry brigades of the British Army were reduced from four to three battalions, the 7th Battalion, King's was transferred to the Royal Tank Regiment and became 40th (The King's) Royal Tank Regiment, assigned to 23rd Army Tank Brigade.
-When the 7th Battalion left to become 40th RTR they were replaced by 4th Battalion, South Lancashire Regiment, previously from 166th (South Lancashire) Infantry Brigade.
-Sometime in 1939, the brigade was redesignated 165th Infantry Brigade.
+The 7th Battalion was replaced by 4th Battalion, South Lancashire Regiment, previously from 166th (South Lancashire) Infantry Brigade.
+The brigade no longer being solely from Liverpool, it was redesignated 165th (Merseyside) Infantry Brigade, and finally simply 165th Infantry Brigade.

-Second World War
+World War II

-The brigade again served in the Second World War with the 55th Division throughout the war and, in October 1941, no longer was an operational formation to be sent overseas.
-In January 1942 it was reduced to a Lower Establishment yet it was not reduced to a training division as most others were.
-In December 1943, with the division, it was sent to Northern Ireland and was raised to a Higher Establishment in May 1944, before returning to the United Kingdom in July.
+The brigade again served in World War II with the 55th Division throughout the war, but by October 1941 was no longer was an operational formation to be sent overseas.
+In January 1942 it was reduced to a Lower Establishment yet it was not reduced to a training division as were most other low establishment formations.
+In December 1943, with the division, the brigade was sent to Northern Ireland and was raised to a Higher Establishment in May 1944, before returning to the United Kingdom in July.
 It served there until the war finally ended in 1945 and the division was disbanded in 1946 and was not reformed.

 Order of Battle

+During World War II the brigade was composed as follows: